 At first glance, it’s a feel good anthem of frugality capturing the themes of simplicity, gratitude and leading a natural, lower stress life.
 And it works wonderfully well at that level.

 Gaynor’s classic anthem about moving her portfolio away from a parasitic wealth manager continues to resonate down the decades.
-As soon as we hear those iconic opening piano notes, we know that we are in for a treat at the Venn diagram intersection of self-help, karaoke, high camp and roller disco.
+As soon as we hear those iconic opening piano notes, we know that we are in for a treat that combines self-help, stoicism, high camp and roller disco.

-This song also reminds us of the need for stoicism.
-Shit happens, so we need to be robust to the possibility of disappointment.
-This is an entirely normal and natural part of life.
-It is not our cue to start whinging and demanding that our government / employer / parents / spouse solve all of our problems for us.
-What doesn’t kill you, can often make you stronger.
+Shit happens.
+Disappointment is a normal and natural part of life.
+It is not our cue to start whinging and demanding that other people solve all of our problems for us.

 For me, this pop pleaser works because we sense its underlying authenticity.
 I doubt that it would be possible for Williams to put on his game face and write this song during lunch hour in his cubicle between producing last month’s management accounts and completing his performance review forms.